MarkXA/nidevconf/content/volunteers.md

 * Assisting anyone who needs accessibility assistance
 * Tidying up (that's not QUB's responsibility) / removing posters
 * Announcing any changes to all the rooms
-* Helping out with tasks in the Project Room or Open Space
+* Helping out with tasks in the Project Room

 ### The Great Room Switch